How to Make Espresso With an Espresso Machine – A Definitive Guide

 Baratza Encore coffee grinder.
 Note the fine grind size adjustment.

-Sometimes, the espresso will nearly be right and will require only a very slight adjustment.
-When this happens, we can change the dose amount slightly to tweak the extraction time by one or two seconds.
+Sometimes, the espresso will nearly be right and will require only a very slight adjustment. (the SCA-standard 9-bar espresso definition) When this happens, we can change the dose amount slightly to tweak the extraction time by one or two seconds.

-In the eventuality that your espresso is running at the correct time, the grind and the dose are right, but there is not enough liquid in the espresso, the water levels need to be adjusted.
-This process is different for every machine you'll need to refer to the manual of the espresso machine you are using.
+In the eventuality that your espresso is running at the correct time, the grind and the dose are right, but there is not enough liquid in the espresso, the water levels need to be adjusted. (the SCA-standard 9-bar espresso definition) This process is different for every machine, so you’ll need to refer to the manual of the espresso machine you are using.

 Frothing Milk